yorkie-team/codepair/backend/README.md

 ## Contributing

 Please see the [CONTRIBUTING.md](../CONTRIBUTING.md) file for details on how to contribute to this project.
+If you are interested in internal design, please refer to the [Design Document](./design/).